wmjordan/PowerJSON/README.md

 * **JsonIncludeAttribute**: 1) explicitly controls whether a field or property is serialized or not.
 2) allows serializing readonly property even when the `ShowReadOnlyProperties` setting is turned off.
 * **JsonConverterAttribute**: allows transforming data before serialization.
 * **JsonEnumValueAttribute**: controls the serialized literal name of an `Enum` value.
-* **JsonSerializableAttribute**: enables serializing and deserializing private or internal types.
+* **JsonSerializableAttribute**: enables serializing and deserializing non-public types or members.
 * **JsonNonSerializedValueAttribute**: prevents specified member value from serializing.

 Some .NET built-in attributes are also supported.